-WASHINGTON, March 5, 2021—Today, the International Dairy Foods Association (IDFA) is accepting applications for the Dairy Industry Safety Recognition Awards.
-Now in its 18th year, the awards honor facilities and trucking operations for outstanding worker safety performance.
-Among numerous award criteria, IDFA refers to both leading and lagging indicators recommended by health and safety experts as essential factors within a worker safety program.
+WASHINGTON, March 15, 2022—Today, the International Dairy Foods Association (IDFA) began accepting applications for the Dairy Industry Safety Recognition Awards.
+Now in its 19th year, the awards honor dairy processing facilities and trucking operations for outstanding worker safety performance and management.
+New this year, IDFA is placing equal weight to an applicant’s essay and statistical data as health and safety experts recommend more emphasis on leading indicators and EHS management as essential components of a worker safety program.

 Examples of leading indicators include:

 - Number of safety and health hazards identified

 - Decreased time for hazard abatement